 In addition to what type of trust you may create and how it may interact with your supplemental security income benefits, you also have to navigate how state law may affect your trust.

 This may require you to entrust your needs to an attorney who knows the ins and outs of estate law and can guide you through the process.
-Contact Cordell Planning Partners, and set up your free one-hour consultation.
+Contact Cordell Planning Partners, and set up your appointment with a complimentary estate plan analysis.